Topsoil Calculator

 Should I buy topsoil in bulk or in bags?

 Bulk (sold by the cubic yard, delivered by truck) almost always wins past about 2 cubic yards.
 Below that, bagged topsoil (typically 1–1.5 cu ft bags) is easier to transport and not much more expensive.
 For a full raised bed that needs 3+ yards, get a bulk quote — you’ll save on both the material and the bag-hauling.
+This yards of soil calculator makes that bulk-vs-bags comparison easy — just check the cubic yards line above before you decide.

 Can I use this to level or topdress my lawn?